kbhoffmann/Mastermind/README.md

 *(q)uit
 *(c)heat

-Element class
+Color class
-*parameter sting of color ("r","y","g","b")
+*make Red, Green, Yellow, or Blue instances of the class Color *method to shorten color to single letter
-*shorten color element to single
+*method to capitalize first letter of color